mpohl100/mvg/README.md

 # Goal
 The goal of this project is to create an algorithm which can automatically deduce a driving schedule for public transportation networks by examining the topology of the network.
 This algorithm is meant to be used by railway networks for transporting humans or economic goods.
-Furthermore the algorithm can be used by self driving car networks in bin cities to plan how many cars shall be used to transport a certain number of people.
+Furthermore the algorithm can be used by self driving car networks in big cities to plan how many cars shall be used to transport a certain number of people.
 The algorithm is still under construction but it already works well for the local Munich subway network.
-Further ideas are needed and and help is appreciated.
+Further ideas are needed and any help is appreciated.

 # Usage
 The prototype is written in python3 and requires the libraries networkx and tkinter to work properly.